 Stephanie Rice impressed as a junior, winning 10 gold, seven silver and three bronze medals at three Australian under-age championships.
 She made her international debut at the 2006 Commonwealth Games in Melbourne, winning the 200m and 400m individual medley events.

 Rice’s victory in the Olympic 400m represented Australia’s first gold medal in Beijing’s Water Cube, and the medal was the nation’s 400th in Olympic history.
 In both individual events she thrashed the much-feared Katie Hoff (USA), world record-holder in the 400m medley and world champion in the 200m.
 It was largely due to Rice that Australia dominated the Americans 6-2 in women’s events - although the Australian men failed to win gold for the first time since 1976.
 As the nation’s most successful competitor at the Games, Rice was chosen to carry the Australian flag in the closing ceremony.

 Despite having shoulder surgery a few months out from the 2012 Olympic nomination trials, Rice booked her ticket to her second Olympic Games in London.
-She made the final of both her events, finishing fourth in the 200m individual medley and fifth in the 400m individual medley.
+She made the final of both her events, finishing fourth in the 200m individual medley and sixth in the 400m individual medley.

 Harry Gordon, AOC Historian